gregorykan/glass_lake/README.md

 - an interaction proceeds by a DESIGN, a sequence of proofs and counter-proofs (strategies)
 - not governed by a gain/success/win function, instead the game ends when players reach a situation where one of them endorses the move made by the other
 - language IS cut-elimination/normalization/reduction
+- an interaction involves the convergence of two (or more) possibility trees, growing (and collapsing) in step with each other

 general elements: